 Look at realty and construction companies, and you won’t have to look anywhere else for such examples.

 9. Devote at least an hour a week to investment research.
 Adding up your dividends and figuring your gains and losses doesn’t count.

 I have been shouting this from the rooftop of Safal Niveshak all this time, but not many seem to hear.
 So now, let me tell you how much Peter Lynch believes in the power of “independent investment research” in the success of an investor.

-Another lesson that Peter Lynch has for investors, and which sounds similar to the one discussed above is that you must invest at least as much time and effort in choosing a new stock as you would in choosing a new refrigerator.
+Lynch suggests that you must invest at least as much time and effort in choosing a new stock as you would in choosing a new refrigerator.

 10. When in doubt, tune in later.